tavisit/Genetic-Algorithm-Natural-Selection/README.md

 ### Initial idea

-Make a mathematical explanation of the universal population's asymptotic logistic growth and implement said algorithms in a working program
+Make a mathematical explanation of the universal population's asymptotic logistic growth and implement said algorithms in a working program.

 The genetic algorithm cycle is as the following: